-Dr. Matt O’Connor says he landed his dream job when he recently joined Shedd’s animal health team as staff veterinarian.
+Dr. Matt O’Connor says he landed his dream job when he joined Shedd’s animal health team as staff veterinarian in 2015.
 His extensive training in domestic, exotic and wildlife veterinary medicine has taken him across the country as well as around the world, but his roots are in the Chicago area.

 He grew up in Glen Ellyn, and his family nurtured his love of animals and nature.
 Early on, reptiles figured large in his life.
 Because his father was allergic to cats and dogs, Dr. Matt’s first pet was an iguana.
 He soon added to his collection as he and his grandfather explored the nearby DuPage River, finding softshell and snapping turtles, bullfrogs and garter snakes.

 (He still keeps reptiles and amphibians, including dart frogs, day geckos, several snakes and his three favorite turtle species, spotted turtles, box turtles and diamondback terrapins.)

 It didn’t take Dr. Matt long to figure out that he wanted to be a veterinarian.
 “As a kid, it was always, what’s the best job I could ever hope for working with animals?
 It was to be a vet, so that was always my goal,” he says.

 “As a kid, it was always, what’s the best job I could ever hope for working with animals?
 It was to be a vet, so that was always my goal.”Dr. Matt O'Connor, staff veterinarian